frknksp/ray-pokemon-prediction/README.md

 By leveraging **Ray Core** for task parallelism and **LightGBM** for efficient gradient boosting, this project demonstrates how to scale hyperparameter optimization on multi-core CPU clusters.

-The final model achieves **~19x lift** over random guessing and successfully identifies rare Pokemon spawns using a balanced class weight strategy and deep decision trees.
+The final model achieves **~19x lift** over random guessing and **improves the detection of** rare Pokemon spawns using a balanced class weight strategy and deep decision trees.
 ---

 ## 📂 Dataset